-And to celebrate the new writing of A Play, A Pie and A Pint, we’ve shared writer and director Gerda Stevenson’s top ten tips for would-be writers.
-We’ve the full length tips for you here:
+This week, to celebrate the new writing of A Play, A Pie and A Pint, we’ve shared Iain Heggie’s top ten tips for would-be writers on Twitter.
+Here are what he calls his more ‘wordy versions’: